0

 In order to accomplish this, there's a few things you need in order to go through this article:

-- A SteamDeck (obviously).
+• A SteamDeck (obviously).
 Be aware that some of these steps can only be "undone" by totally reimaging the SteamDeck.
 For basic Steam games, this isn't much of a big deal, you can just redownload them.
 But any and all customizations (ie, DeckyLoader, non-Steam games and apps, emulators, etc...) should be backed up.
 Expect to need to re-image your SteamDeck.
-Don't use your partner's SteamDeck.
+DO NOT use your partner's SteamDeck.

 Initial Install